electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 ### Initializing your npm project

-Electron apps follow the same general structure a typical Node.js project, which starts from the package.json file.
-Start by creating a folder and initializing an npm package within it with npm's interactive init command.
+Electron apps are scaffolded using npm, with the package.json file as an entry point.
+Start by creating a folder and initializing an npm package within it with `npm init`.

 ```sh npm2yarn
 mkdir my-electron-app && cd my-electron-app